tendant/GlowMeet/README.md

     - BE API Endpoint:
 - One glowing + dancing dot for each shortlisted user would appear on the screen.
 The higher the score, the brighter and bigger the dot is.
 Pink-purple dot for Dating matches.
 Orange dot for Business matches.
     - BE

 - A user can click a dot to view:
     1) An AI summary of why this person is a good match.
 Eg. You have common interests with Tom on xAI, skiing, and backpacking trips.
     2) A button to send connection request
     3) The user’s X feed
+    - FE Notes:
+    - BE Notes:
+    - BE API Endpoint:
- When you receive a connection request:
-Same glowing dot would show up
+-  When you receive a connection request: Same glowing dot would show up, and same info is shown for the requesting user.
+A button to accept or ignore the request.
     - FE Notes:
     - BE Notes:
     - BE API Endpoint: